hemingcui/xtern_with_paxos/readme.txt

-****Again, without LLVM, testing no longer functions properly Testsuite (xtern/test)
+Testsuite (xtern/test)
 ======================

-Our testsuite uses LLVM's test system, which is subsequently based on dejagnu.
+Our testsuite is based on dejagnu.

 How to create a directory of tests
   - create a directory somewhere under xtern/test
   - cp dg.exp from another directory to this directory
-  - note that dg.exp expects testcases with .ll, .c, or .cpp extensions;
+  - note that dg.exp expects testcases with .c, or .cpp extensions;
     if your testcases use other extensions, please edit dg.exp accordingly

 How to write a test
-  - create a .ll, .c, or .cpp file
+  - create a .c, or .cpp file
   - add the commands  you want to run as comments in the form of (for example)
     // RUN: command
-    these RUN: lines will be automatically picked up by RunLLVMTests in test/lib/llvm.exp
+    these RUN: lines will be automatically picked up by RunTests in test/lib/default.exp
   - when writing the commands, you can use the variables predefined in test/Makefile
   - %s represents the test file, and %t1, %t2, ... represent temporary files.

 How to write check output of a test run against expected output?
   - can use the 'diff' command
-  - can also use LLVM's FileCheck (http://llvm.org/cmds/FileCheck.html);
+  - can also use the OutputCheck tool (https://github.com/stp/OutputCheck);
     see below

 How to run tests?